churchofturing/churchofturing.github.io/posts/motivating-macros.md

 ; => 20
 ```

 Side note: this structure where operators precede their operands is known as [Polish notation](https://en.wikipedia.org/wiki/Polish_notation).
 At first this can look incredibly unintuitive as most of us have spent our lives internalising how to read [infix](https://en.wikipedia.org/wiki/Infix_notation) expressions and the order in which to evaluate them.
-There is however an advantage to this uniform structure, even if it's not immediately obvious: it very much simplifies metaprogramming.
-Tuck that away for now, but it's something we're going to be leveraging later.
+There is however an advantage to this uniform structure, even if it's not immediately obvious: it's unambiguous, and creates [expressions](https://en.wikipedia.org/wiki/S-expression) that are easy to manipulate than their infix counterparts.

 You can find more Clojure math functions [here](https://clojuredocs.org/clojure.math).
 They're really just wrapper calls to java.lang.Math.